tale-toul/OCP4baremetalIPI/README.md

 Connection 'bridge-slave-eth1' … successfully added.
 ```

-Now the dhcp client should assign the same IP to the new bridge interface, if not, reactivate the connection:
+Now the dhcp client should assign the same IP to the new bridge interface, this may take a couple minutes, if not, reactivate the connection:
 ```
 # nmcli con down baremetal
 # nmcli con up baremetal